Skip to content Accessibility statement

 This page provides information about the University’s response to the invasion of Ukraine, as well as advice and support for staff and students impacted.

 The University of York is a University of Sanctuary in a City of Sanctuary.
-As we have in other conflicts, we continue to monitor developments in Ukraine and will remain in close contact with both Ukrainian and Russian members of our community to offer support whenever needed.
+As we have in other conflicts, we continue to monitor developments in Ukraine and will offer support to Ukrainian and Russian members of our community whenever needed.

 What we're doing

-We are developing a partnership with Karazin University in Kharkiv, Ukraine (KKNU) which will include offering fellowships, assisting with the preservation of rare books, providing summer schools, short courses, and access to online resources, and establishing longer term links between academics and between our students unions.
+We've developed a partnership with Karazin University in Kharkiv, Ukraine (KKNU) which includes offering fellowships, assisting with the preservation of rare books, providing summer schools, short courses, and access to online resources, and establishing longer term links between academics and between our students unions.
 The Universities UK (UUK) Twin for Hope campaign shows how partnerships between UK and Ukrainian universities are making a positive difference during this humanitarian crisis.

 Watch the UUK #TwinForHope video